hafslundnett/hdd-style/styleguide/lib/input-fields.md

 An input should have a descriptive prompt and contain: container, label, placeholder/input text, error text/helper.

 ### ⛔ When not to use:
-An input should not stand alone.
+An input should not stand alone without a label or information about what is requested.

 ## Input fields
 `hdd-form_input`